AluVM/aluvm-spec/README.md

 These operations are performed by *flagged arithmetic instructions*.

+Each of the flagged arithmetic operations must set the value of `st0` register to `false` under the following conditions:

+- if overflow has happened for `checked` integer arithmetics;
+- if a float operation resulted in overflow, setting destination register to `±Inf` (but not if the `±Inf` value resulted from a non-overflowing operation, like `0 + Inf = Inf`);
+- if a float operation resulted in `NaN` value, i.e. for impossible arithmetic operations (see above);

+In all other cases, including overflows with wrapped flag set, the flagged operations must set `st0` to `true`.

-Some of the used number encodings allows additional arithmetic operations:
+Some number encodings allows additional arithmetic operations:
 - Modulo division (division reminder) for unsigned integers
 - Negation for floats and signed integers
-- Absolute value for singed integers and floats
+- Absolute value / sign detection for singed integers and floats
-- Detection of the sign for signed integers and floats

 These operations never overflow/underflow and modulo division on zero will always result in `None` value in a destination.
-Instructions performing these operations are named *unflagged arithmetic instructions*.
+Instructions performing these operations are named *unflagged arithmetic instructions* and they do not modify the value of `st0` register.

-**In all the rest, the implementation of the float arithmetics must strictly follow IEEE-754 standard.**
+**Except all aforementioned rules, the implementation of the float arithmetics must strictly follow IEEE-754 standard.**

 ## Instruction set